bkgoodman/superpwdhash/README.md

    - PRF generates the same deterministic key from the authentication
    - Key decrypts your master password locally
    - Password is filled in automatically

+Note that Biometric support requires HTTPS.
+So you can use tool from any web page, Webauthn will only work on devices which support it (modern phones generally do, but desktop browsers not-so-much), and only with HTTPS.

 ### Security Benefits